Case Study: Delivering Cost-Savings for a Metal Stamped Part

 Manufacturing Process

-We next addressed the assembly issues and our focus turned to the metal stamping process.
-Ultra determined it was most cost-effective to design and build a new progressive stamping die to consistently assemble this part and meet the customer's production demands.
+With the shaft addressed, Ultra turned to solving the assembly challenges.
+The most effective solution was to design and build a new progressive stamping die to assemble the part consistently and meet the customer’s production demands.

 FIRST, the lever component is metal stamped in our Minster 100-ton press.